 Life has a tendency to kick us when we’re already down.
 When this happens, our typical reaction is to let our negative thoughts spiral and carry us away into some of life’s thorniest questions.
-However, all this does is make us feel worse, not improve the situation.
+However, all this does is make you feel worse, not improve your life.

 When you get stuck in a negative thought spiral, the first thing you need to do is pause those racing thoughts so you can figure out what to do next.
 But how?

 Well, grounding techniques are specific strategies we can use to calm our minds, lower our emotional intensity, and reorient ourselves with the present moment.
 These exercises distract our brains just enough to help us disengage from the “fight or flight” response our bodies often enter into in moments of stress so we can take the appropriate steps needed to care for ourselves and see our reality clearly.

 While many people think of grounding techniques as a way to combat a panic attack, they’re also great for dealing with any sort of unpleasant emotion — even sadness or depression.
 Many people falsely assume you have to do these exercises for a long time, but that’s not the case; you can do them for a couple of minutes to feel some relief.

 Most of us try to bottle up our feelings when we’re going through a tough time.
 However, bottling up our negative emotions causes unnecessary physical stress for our bodies.
 Of course, this only causes us to feel even worse when we’ve convinced ourselves that life sucks.